burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 ## Templates Miscellaneous
 The general template must be declared before any partial or complete specialization.
 Each instantiated class template specialization has its own copy of any static members.
-You may explicitly specialize static members.
+You may explicitly specialize in static members.

 In a function template specialization, a template argument is optional if the compiler can deduce it from the type of the function arguments.